charleswolfe/cwphpfblikeall/README.md

 cwphpfblikeall
 ==============

-Facebook like ALL freinds posts in PHP
+"the book, wiht the faces" like ALL freinds posts in PHP

 This script will allow you to like everything your freinds post.
 What a supportive person you are.
 You must have read Dale Carnegie.